 Suspension rate was blue, which is "Very Low" on the CA Dashboard.
-It was 0.3% for the All-student group, green for English learners, African American and.
+It was 0.3% for the All-student group, green for English learners, African American Homeless, and Students with Disabilities.
 Our LTELs and students had a yellow status.
-Our American Indian, Asian, Filipino, and all other students had 0% suspensions.
 Expulsions were low at 0.02%.